What is coercive control?

 It happens in different types of relationships

 Coercive control can be used in any type of relationship.
 It can happen when people are casually dating, in a serious relationship or separated.
 The abusive person could also be a family member, co-resident or someone who provides care.
-Coercive control is wrong in any relationship, but it will soon be a criminal offence in NSW when a person uses these behaviours towards a current or former intimate partner.
+Coercive control is wrong in any relationship, but it is a criminal offence in NSW when a person uses these behaviours towards a current or former intimate partner.
 Get more information about coercive control and the law.

 Image